 If you dig deep, you will see the only premium thing about a “Premium” WordPress caching plugin is the premium support you receive from the plugin creators.
 On top of that, you are also supporting the company to add and update new features to the plugin.
 That’s it.

 If you take a premium WordPress caching plugin and try to replicate the same using let’s say 3 different free plugins, the only difference you will feel are:

-- The premium plugin has much more polished and bug free codebase.
+- The premium plugin has a much more polished and bug-free codebase.

 - If your website breaks for some reason, you will get no help if you are using the free plugins.